sunpnwt12/lal-auto-essay-scoring2/note.md

 >- **exp047**:
 >    - based: exp046
->    - still using kaggle-only data as validation datset
+>    - still using Kaggle-only data as validation dataset
->    - this exp added extra data from persuade 2.0 that does not appear in default dataset splited
+>    - this exp added extra data from persuade 2.0 that does not appear in default dataset split
 >    - also, how training set mix is a bit unusual
->        - training set is splited then splited persuade dataset was added
+>        - training set is split then split persuade dataset was added
 >    - [RESULT] fold0 CV: 0.7808, LB: 0.778
 >    - from 2nd epoch